White Christmas? New Storm Could Bring Potentially Significant Snowfall To Much Of Region

 According to the current projected track and timing, the system is due to arrive on Thursday, Dec.
 22.

-The days leading up to the storm's arrival will be mainly sunny and dry, with a high temperature in the mid to upper 30s each day.
+The days leading up to the storm's arrival will be mainly sunny and dry, with a high temperature in the mid to upper 30s to low 40s each day.

 But just as many are boarding trains, planes, and automobiles, the storm system is expected to make for slippery travel starting on Thursday.